Last updated: 26th March 2014

 Wealthy individuals who are in a position to invest a substantial sum in an employment generating business or businesses in the Cayman Islands may wish to participate in an incentive scheme intended to attract investors and their dependants.

-Such persons may, provided they can demonstrate a personal net worth of in excess of CI$6,000,000 and an investment (or in some cases, imminent investment) of a minimum of CI$1,000,000 (recently reduced from CI$2,400,000) in an employment generating business (or businesses) on the Island, apply to the Chief Immigration Officer for a Certificate of Direct Investment.
+Such persons may, provided they can demonstrate a personal net worth of in excess of CI$6,000,000 and an investment (or in some cases, imminent investment) of a minimum of CI$1,000,000 in an employment generating business (or businesses) on the Island, apply to the Chief Immigration Officer for a Certificate of Direct Investment.

 Approval-in-Principle Certificates which are valid for six months are available prior to applying for a full certificate.
 Full certificates are valid for 25 years and are renewable on application, at the discretion of the Chief Immigration Officer.
 Such a certificate entitles the holder to reside in the Cayman Islands and to work in the business or businesses in which the holder has invested.